Hospet

 Hospet (officially Hosapete) is the largest and fastest-growing industrial city and district headquarters of the Vijayanagara district in the Indian state of Karnataka.
 Hospet is known as "the steel city of Karnataka".
 It is located on the bank of the Tungabhadra River and is 13 km from Hampi (Vijayanagar).
 Hampi was once the capital of the Vijayanagara Empire, and has been designated a UNESCO World Heritage Site.
 Hospet is the connecting link between North and South Karnataka.
-It is 333 km from the state capital Bengaluru.Hospet, officially known as Hosapete, is a major city in the Vijayanagara district of Karnataka, India.
-Founded by the great Vijayanagara ruler Krishna Deva Raya in honor of his mother Nagamma, Hospet lies on the banks of the Tungabhadra River and serves as the gateway to the world-famous UNESCO heritage site, Hampi.
-The city is known for its rich historical background, industrial importance, and growing tourism industry.
-It has developed into an important commercial and transportation hub, connected by major rail and road networks such as the Hospet Junction railway station and National Highway 50.
-The nearby Tungabhadra Dam, Anjanadri Hill, and the ruins of Hampi make it a popular tourist destination.
-Economically, Hospet benefits from industries related to mining, steel, agriculture, and tourism, with nearby industrial zones like JSW Steel at Toranagallu contributing significantly to its economy.
-Currently a City Municipal Council, Hospet is expected to be upgraded to a Mahanagara Palike in the coming years due to its rapid growth and urban development.
+It is 333 km from the state capital Bengaluru.
+Hospet, officially known as Hosapete, is a major city in the Vijayanagara district of Karnataka, India.

+Founded by the great Vijayanagara ruler Krishna Deva Raya in honor of his mother Nagamma, Hospet lies on the banks of the Tungabhadra River and serves as the gateway to the world-famous UNESCO heritage site, Hampe.

 History

 Hospet was built in 1520 AD by Krishna Deva Raya, one of the prominent rulers of Vijayanagara Empire.
 He built the city in honour of his mother Naagalaambika.
 The city was originally named Naagalapura; however, people referred to the city as Hosa Pete, which means "New City".
 The area between Hampi and Hospet is still called Naagalapura.
 This was the main entrance to the city of Vijayanagara for travellers coming from the west coast.

 The current MLA for this area is Anand Singh.
 The government approved a request to rename the city in October 2014, and Hospet was renamed "Hosapete" on 1 November 2014.

 The city is currently home to the tallest flagpole in the nation.
 During the Independence day on 15 August 2022, Hospet hoisted the tallest national flag on a 405 ft pole.